inkydragon/tex-by-topic-cn/chap6.md

 Unboxing commands, however, are specific for horizontal or vertical mode.

-Both \unhbox and \unhcopy are ⟨horizontal command⟩s, so they can make TEX switch from vertical to horizontal mode;
+Both \unhbox and \unhcopy are ⟨horizontal command⟩s, so they can make \TeX\  switch from vertical to horizontal mode;

-both \unvbox and \unvcopy are ⟨vertical command⟩s, so they can make TEX switch from horizontal to vertical mode.
+both \unvbox and \unvcopy are ⟨vertical command⟩s, so they can make \TeX\  switch from horizontal to vertical mode.